jaduri/formease/README.md

 Try it out.

-*** The project is new and features will be added frequently ***
+_The project is new and features will be added frequently_

-USE ONLINE
+##USE ONLINE

-the project is hosted on https://jaduri.github.io/formease/
+The project is hosted on https://jaduri.github.io/formease/

-RUN ON LOCAL MACHINE
+##RUN ON LOCAL MACHINE

 clone the repo and cd into the directory

-run "npm install" #this installs serve
+run "npm install" _this installs serve_

-run "npm start" this runs a local server
+run "npm start" _this runs a local server_

 That's it, you can start building your forms